HomeResource Hub

 Nursing Careers

 Nursing offers a variety of career paths depending on your education, specialization, and where you want to work.
 Nurses can choose to work in a hospital, doctor’s office, clinic, surgery center, school, nursing home, rehabilitation center, hospice care, or travel for work.
-We interviewed a travel nurse who’s on track to make $240,000 this year!
-They can also be some of the highest-paying government jobs with opportunities available at public health clinics, VA hospitals, and military facilities.
+We interviewed a travel nurse in the video compilation below who’s on track to make $240,000 this year!

 ?